Stabilization of Integral Difference Equations by Solving a Corona Problem: Introduction

 \section{Introduction}

 Integral Difference Equations (IDEs), which incorporate both pointwise and distributed delays, form a broad class of functional equations arising in the modeling of systems with transport phenomena or measurement delays~\cite{Niculescu2001DelayEffects}.
 Beyond their intrinsic interest, IDEs have recently gained attention due to their strong connections with partial differential equations (PDEs).
-In particular, IDEs and interconnected one-dimensional linear hyperbolic balance laws share equivalent stability properties~\cite{auriol_hdr,bastin_coron}, enabling the design of control strategies for PDEs within the IDE framework~\cite{braun2025stabilizationchainhyperbolicpdes,Braun_2inputs}.
+In particular, IDEs and interconnected one-dimensional linear hyperbolic balance laws have equivalent stability properties~\cite{auriol_hdr,bastin_coron}, enabling the design of control strategies for PDEs within the IDE framework~\cite{braun2025stabilizationchainhyperbolicpdes,braun_stab_3_2inputs} or~\cite{Jean_Adam_Ouidir_Mathieu}.
 Stabilization results for IDEs, under a controllability assumption, have progressively expanded in scope, from scalar systems with a single pointwise delay to more general delay configurations and input structures~\cite{auriol2024stabilizationintegraldelayequations,AuriolSIAM,BPAuriol_fredholm}.
 A concise comparison of these works is provided in Table~\ref{tab:comparison}.
 In this paper, we extend the existing literature by relaxing the controllability requirement to a stabilizability condition, generalizing the framework to vector-valued state systems, and allowing arbitrary numbers of pointwise delays affecting both the state and the input without commensurability assumptions.
-To achieve this breakthrough, we reformulate the control design problem as a Corona problem.
-We show that exponential stabilizability by means of an autoregressive control scheme can be achieved by solving a convolution equation associated with a Corona-type condition~\cite{Duren2000Hp}, in line with known connections between Corona problems and controllability of IDEs~\cite{fueyo2025lqapproximatecontrollabilityfrequency}.The resulting control law is explicit and easy to implement, as shown in simulations.
+Our approach relies on reformulating the control design problem as a Corona problem.
+We show that exponential stabilizability by means of an autoregressive control scheme can be achieved by solving a convolution equation associated with a Corona-type condition~\cite{Duren2000Hp}, in line with known connections between Corona problems and the controllability of IDEs~\cite{fueyo2025lqapproximatecontrollabilityfrequency}.
+The resulting control law is explicit and easy to implement, as illustrated by numerical simulations.